abinit/abinit/doc/tutorial/eph4mob.md

 If what follows, we will be working within the self-energy relaxation time approximation (SERTA) [[cite:Giustino2017]].
-In the $\eta \rightarrow 0^+$ limit,
-The imaginary part of the electron-phonon (eph) self-energy evaluated at the KS energy is given by
+In the $\eta \rightarrow 0^+$ limit, the imaginary part of the electron-phonon (eph) self-energy evaluated at the KS energy is given by

 \begin{equation}
 \begin{split}